The standard model of physics took over a century to build and summarizes:

 It is currently considered by physicists to be:

-Matter particles divide into leptons like the electron and neutrino, and quarks that can be up or down.
-Both have unstable higher generations for some unknown reason.
-Up and down quarks combine into the protons and neutrons of atomic nuclei that with electrons form the atoms of ordinary matter.
-Apart from neutrinos that whizz around for no reason and anti-matter that was expected but is nowhere to be found, it all seems fairly tidy, but as Woit notes:
+Matter particles then divide into leptons, like the electron and neutrino, and quarks that are up or down, where both also have unstable higher generations for some unknown reason.
+Up and down quarks combine into protons and neutrons that with electrons form the atoms of ordinary matter.
+Apart from neutrinos that whizz around for no reason, and anti-matter that wasn’t expected, it all seems fairly tidy, but as Woit notes:

-Some fundamental questions the standard model doesn’t answer include:
+For example, some key questions that the standard model doesn’t answer include:

 - Why don’t protons decay as neutrons do?